What Is the Typical Age of Onset for Schizophrenia?

 Early Warning Signs of Schizophrenia

 Schizophrenia can be hard to diagnose for a few reasons.
 One is that people with the disorder often don't realize they're ill, so they're unlikely to go to a doctor for help.

-Another issue is that many of the changes leading up to schizophrenia, called the prodome, can mirror other normal life changes.
-For example, a teen who's developing the illness might drop his group of friends and take up with new ones.
-He may also have trouble sleeping or suddenly start coming home with poor grades.
+Another issue is that many of the changes leading up to schizophrenia, called the prodrome, can mirror other normal life changes.
+For example, a teen who's developing the illness might drop their group of friends and take up with new ones.
+They may also have trouble sleeping or suddenly start coming home with poor grades.